WDTW (AM): "Keener 13"

 Despite the power of WJBK and WXYZ and the 50,000-watt signal of CKLW, consultant Mike Joseph (best known for developing the Hot Hits format in the late 1970s) was convinced there was room for a fourth Top 40 station in Detroit and that 1310 AM could easily climb ahead of the competition.
 With WKMH owner Nellie Knorr, he developed the formula that ultimately became a success.

 Joseph instituted a shorter playlist of only 31 records plus one "key song" of the week and a liberal sprinkling of oldies.
 Most Top 40 stations of that era played many more current records.
 WJBK, WXYZ and CKLW all had very long playlists at the time, stretching to 80 to 100 songs at times.
 WKNR's shorter playlist ensured the station played more hits and fewer "stiffs" and that listeners would hear one of the top hits whenever they tuned in.
 WKNR also played the hits 24 hours a day, as opposed to the other hit stations in Detroit which were loaded with non-music full-service features (especially on weekends).

-WKNR officially launched on October 31, 1963, with the "Battle of the Giants," an attention-grabbing promotion that invited listeners to call in to vote for their favorite oldies.
+WKNR officially launched on October 31, 1963, with the "Battle of the Giants", an attention-grabbing promotion that invited listeners to call in to vote for their favorite oldies.
 The station quickly gained momentum, and in an unprecedented "worst-to-first" move, three months later "Keener" was a solid across-the-board number one in the ratings.
-This happened despite a weak signal which missed most of the east side of the Detroit metro area, especially at night, although the station could be heard market-wide on its more powerful FM simulcast at 100.3.
+This happened despite a weak signal which missed most of the east side of the Detroit metro area, especially at night, although the station could be heard market-wide on its more powerful FM simulcast on 100.3 MHz.
 WKNR became the preeminent Top 40 radio station in the Motor City.
 Competitors WJBK and WXYZ were hurt in the ratings by their new competitor, and both stations eventually were driven out of Top 40 and into MOR formats.
 It has been reported that the legendary Henry Ford II himself was an avid Keener fan.